 The Company capitalizes costs related to arrangements for infrastructure as a service, platform as a service, and software as a service.
-Capitalized costs associated with these arrangements as of March 31, 2022 and December 31, 2021 were included within prepaid expenses and other current assets and other assets, non-current within the condensed consolidated balance sheet in the amounts of \$0.6 million and \$0.8 million, and \$0.5 million and \$0.7 million, respectively.
-The amortization of these agreements was immaterial for the three months ended March 31, 2022 and 2021.
+As of March 31, 2023 and December 31, 2022, capitalized costs associated with these arrangements was included within prepaid expenses and other current assets in the amounts of \$0.7 million and \$0.7 million, respectively, and within other assets, non-current in the amounts of \$0.4 million and \$0.5 million, respectively.
+The amortization of these agreements was immaterial for the three months ended March 31, 2023 and 2022.